Copyright © 2005 CrystalClear Software, Inc -- Last Modified: $Date: 2005/09/28 13:40:25 $

 Overall, the main capabilities needed for a standard date-time library include:

-Just as programmers are provided with int and double for development of programs involving basic mathematics, temporal types provide concise representation and calculation with dates and times.
+for development of programs involving basic mathematics, temporal types provide concise representation and calculation with dates and times.
 Clearly defined temporal types enhance coding practice by facilitating the creation of more precise functional interfaces.
 As with other value types, programmers expect temporal types to support basic value concepts such as assignability, comparability, and streamability.

 The temporal type concepts are described in Points, Durations, and Periods.
 The list of temporal types provided in the proposal can be found in Summary of Temporal Types.

-Like int and double the temporal types provide the framework for time-based arithmetic.
+the temporal types provide the framework for time-based arithmetic.
 The following are some examples:

 date d(2004,Jan,1);